Bishoujo Senshi Sailor Moon // An Introduction

 As the manga and anime continued, both were building immense popularity, far surpassing the expectations of TV Asahi and Naoko Takeuchi herself.
 Initially, only 46 episodes of the anime were slated for production, but in 1993, the second Sailor Moon series, Sailor Moon R began.
 Along with the unexpected second series, we witnessed the coming of something new: the Sailor Moon musical.

-In October, 2003 Pretty Guardian Sailor Moon, the tokusatsu live action TV show aired for the first time.
+The Sailor Moon manga and anime both ended in 1997, with the manga spanning 60 Acts as well as side stories, and the anime concluding at episode number 200 (movies and specials were also released).
+Although the musicals continued, it looked like the end of Sailor Moon as most fans knew it.
+However, in October of 2003, Pretty Guardian Sailor Moon, the tokusatsu live action TV show, aired for the first time.
 People received this new series differently, some loved it, and some hated it.
-But everyone could appreciate the fact that Sailor Moon wasn't dead forever, at least for now.
-Pretty Guardian Sailor Moon offered a re-telling of the fight with the Dark Kingdom, with an entirely new ending.
+But everyone could appreciate the fact that a new version of the famous show was on TV.
+Pretty Guardian Sailor Moon offered a re-telling of the battle with the Dark Kingdom, with an entirely new ending.
 It enjoyed a 49 Act run, and several special episodes were released direct-to-video.